-This edition was published by Orbit on June 26, 2012 in paperback and has 343 pages.
+This urban fantasy is a paperback edition that was published by Orbit on June 26, 2012 and has 343 pages.

 Fifth in the Jane True urban fantasy series revolving around a half-human, half-selkie woman and her friends out to save the world.

 Hmmmm, interesting warning about the use of Facebook…!

 It’s sweet that Jane wants to date Anyan, get to know him.
 And he does come up with some sweet, thoughtful dates.
 It’s Jane’s reticence that drives me nuts and just makes the end worse!
 I cried so hard.
 And she keeps calling this warrior “puppy”…too cute!
 I just love Anyan’s T-shirts and that he trusts Jane to teach him how to swim.
 Peeler has such a great sense of humor.

 Yet again, the winners (also know as “those in power”) write the history.
 Although the consequences of their, ahem, adjustments certainly make a good reason to stop re-writing it!

 Typical, the powers-that-be are more concerned with appearance than protecting their citizens.
 I love that Jane just goes for it.
 And the Creature supports her!
 He also suggests Jane take on a new role for the supernaturals.
 It’s “baby seal to the rescue”, LOL.

 I get that the Alfar are angry and deny Jane and company the use of their helicopter, but then why is Griffin with them on the train?